sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 #### Environment

-When **${project.name}** is installed as a Windows service, the _OpenTelemetry Collector_ attempts to run as a Windows service and may fail to start if it cannot connect to the Windows service controller.
-To address this potential problem, the **Hardware Sentry Agent** forces the _OpenTelemetry Collector_ to be started as if it were running in an interactive terminal by setting the `NO_WINDOWS_SERVICE` environment variable to `1`.
+When **${project.name}** is installed as a Windows service, the _OpenTelemetry Collector_ may fail to start if it cannot connect to the Windows service controller.
+To address this issue, you can set the `NO_WINDOWS_SERVICE` environment variable to `1` to force the _OpenTelemetry Collector_ to be started as if it were running in an interactive terminal.

-To define new [environment variables](https://opentelemetry.io/docs/collector/configuration/#configuration-environment-variables) to be used by the _OpenTelemetry Collector_, such as `HTTPS_PROXY`, add new entries to the `otelCollector:environment` section:
+You can set additional [environment variables](https://opentelemetry.io/docs/collector/configuration/#configuration-environment-variables) to be used by the _OpenTelemetry Collector_ in the `otelCollector:environment` section (e.g.: HTTPS_PROXY):

 ```yaml
 otelCollector: